leshill/resque_spec/README.md

         ResqueSpec.reset!
       end

-      it "adds to the calculate to the person queue" do person.recalculate
+      it "adds person.calculate to the Person queue" do person.recalculate
         Person.should have_queued(person.id, :calculate)
       end
     end

-(And I take note of the `before` block that is using `reset` every spec)
+(And I take note of the `before` block that is calling `reset!` for every spec)

 And I might write this as a cucumber step